2016 Croydon tram derailment: Prosecution

-On 24 March 2022, the ORR announced that it was to prosecute the driver of the tram, Tram Operations Limited (TOL) and Transport for London (TfL) over the accident.
-The driver is charged with "failure to take reasonable care of passengers".
-The companies are both charged with "failure to ensure the health and safety of passengers on the Croydon Tramlink network, so far as reasonably practicable".
+On 24 March 2022, the Office of Rail and Road announced that it was to prosecute the driver of the tram, Tram Operations Limited (TOL) and Transport for London (TfL) over the accident.

-The trial started on 10 June at Croydon Magistrates Court.
-TOL and TfL pleaded guilty to offences under Section 3(1) of the Health and Safety at Work etc. Act 1974.
-The tram driver pleaded not guilty to a charge under section 7(a) of that act.
+The trial started on 10 June 2022 at Croydon Magistrates Court.
+TOL and TfL pleaded guilty to offences of "failure to ensure the health and safety of passengers on the Croydon Tramlink network, so far as reasonably practicable" under Section 3(1) of the Health and Safety at Work etc. Act 1974.
+TOL were fined £4 million and TfL were fined £10 million.
+Each company was also ordered to pay £234,404 in costs and a £170 victim surcharge.

+The tram driver pleaded not guilty to a charge of "failure to take reasonable care of passengers", under section 7(a) of that act.
 The case was sent to the Crown Court for a pre-trial hearing and case management.
+In May 2023, his trial opened at the Old Bailey.

+On 19 June, the jury returned a verdict of not guilty in respect of the charges faced by the tram driver.

 Memorials

-There are two memorials to the crash – one by the site of the crash itself on Sandilands road, and another in New Addington.
+There are two memorials to the crash – one by the site of the crash itself on Sandilands Road, and another in New Addington.